Skip to main content

 Open all

-AgentCore Browser tool provides a fast, secure, cloud-based browser runtime to enable agents to interact with websites at scale.
+AgentCore Browser provides a fast, secure, cloud-based browser runtime that enables agents to interact with websites and carry out web-based workflows at scale with reduced CAPTCHA interruptions.
 It includes enterprise-grade security features including VM-level isolation and federated identity integration.
-The tool offers observability via live viewing, CloudTrail logging, session replay to easily troubleshoot, maintain quality, and support compliance, and CAPTCHA handling via Bot Control Vendors, to ensure smooth automated interactions without request blocking.
-With automatic scaling, AgentCore Browser tool eliminates infrastructure overhead while helping to maintain rigorous security and compliance standards.
+It offers observability via live viewing, AWS CloudTrail logging, session replay to easily troubleshoot, maintained quality, and compliance support.
+With automatic scaling, AgentCore Browser eliminates infrastructure overhead while helping to maintain rigorous security and compliance standards.

 2/Enterprise-grade security:

-Browser tool provides extensive security through VM-level isolated sandboxes with VPC support, robust audit capabilities, complemented by advanced features like session-level isolation and automated CAPTCHA handling.
+Browser provides extensive security through VM-level isolated sandboxes with VPC support and robust audit capabilities.
+Browser is also complemented by advanced features like session-level isolation and automated CAPTCHA handling.

 3/Enterprise observability: Easily troubleshoot issues, maintain quality control, and ensure compliance, with real-time visibility and complete recorded history of all browser interactions, whether performed by agents or humans.